alphagov/forms/ADR/ADR012-use-rails-api-for-api.md

 ## Decision

-> what the team has decided to do
+The team have decided to go with option 3 as appears to have more benefits for the team, product and brings us closer inline with the rest of GDS

 ## Consequences